The Jazz Messengers: Messengers rejuvenation (1976–90)

-In 1976 the Messengers recorded a record for Roulette – Backgammon—featuring Hardman, Schnitter, Dailey and Suzuki.
+In 1976, the Messengers recorded a record for Roulette – Backgammon—featuring Hardman, Schnitter, Dailey and Suzuki.
 In that year Blakey began a professional relationship with Wim Wigt, a Dutch music booker and owner of the Timeless label.
 Wigt booked the Messengers throughout Europe.
 A second record for Roulette followed, featuring Schnitter, Walter Davis Jr. and newcomers Valery Ponomarev, Bobby Watson, and Dennis Irwin.
 From this point the lineups began to stabilize as the band worked more regularly.

-In October 1977 Blakey hired a new, regular, pianist: James Williams.
-This group (Ponomarev, Watson, Schnitter, Willams and Irwin) recorded In My Prime Vol. 1 on November 1977 for Wigt's Timeless label.
+In October 1977, Blakey hired a new, regular, pianist: James Williams.
+This group (Ponomarev, Watson, Schnitter, Willams and Irwin) recorded In My Prime Vol. 1 in November 1977 for Wigt's Timeless label.
 In 1978 they recorded In This Korner for Concord Jazz and In My Prime Vol. 2 and Reflections in Blue for Timeless.
 In February 1979, they recorded the third Messengers album entitled Night in Tunisia for Philips.
 In November 1979 they recorded One by One, a live album in Italy, for the Italian Palcoscenico label.

-In 1979 Blakey decided to assemble an 11-piece "big band" to take on a European tour in 1980.
+In 1979, Blakey decided to assemble an 11-piece "big band" to take on a European tour in 1980.
 This band was unique in that it included two sets of brothers: Wynton and Branford Marsalis and Robin and Kevin Eubanks, and that the group had the first guitarist that Blakey ever hired, Bobby Broom.
 The young musicians were cultivated by playing in the smaller Jazz Messengers combo around New York City through 1979.
 Broom left the group before the 1980 tour.
 These would be Ponomarev's last appearances with the Messengers.
 While Watson and Williams continued with the Messengers, David Schnitter was replaced by Bill Pierce and Dennis Irwin was replaced by Charles Fambrough.
 This band also featured a second drummer: John Ramsay.
 Live at Montreux and Northsea by the Jazz Messengers Big Band was recorded at the Northsea and Montreux Jazz Festivals by Timeless.

 The regular working sextet that emerged from this European tour now included Wynton Marsalis, Bobby Watson, Bill Pierce, James Williams and Charles Fambrough.
 This group produced Art Blakey in Sweden on the Amigo label, Album of the Year on Timeless and Straight Ahead on the Concord Jazz imprint—all in early 1981.

 When Branford Marsalis graduated from the Berklee College of Music in 1981, he joined his brother in place of Bobby Watson.
 Donald Brown replaced James Williams at this time as well.
 In January 1982 this lineup produced Keystone 3, the third live album recorded by the band at Keystone Korner in San Francisco.